 Nancy Taylor, Emeritus Director, Treasurer

 Nancy is one of the founding members of the RVEF.
-Currently an emeritus board member she holds the position of acting treasurer, manages the foundation’s partnership funds, and previously served as chairperson of the RVEF Board.
+Currently an emeritus board member she holds the position of financial secretary, manages the foundation’s designated funds, and previously served as chairperson of the RVEF Board.
 She attended school in the RVCSD from kindergarten through graduation as did her three children.
 Living within the district and serving in various volunteer capacities, including 9 ½ years on the School Board, working within the framework of an Education Foundation provided the next logical step to expand on the ways that individuals, alumni, community businesses and outside agencies could contribute to maintaining and enhancing the educational opportunities for all students in the district.